RNC chair: 'Too early to say' whether GOP will support Meehan

 Washington (CNN)The chair of the Republican National Committee said Wednesday it's too early to determine whether the GOP will continue to support Rep. Patrick Meehan, who is the subject of an ethics investigation after he reportedly used taxpayer funds to settle a sexual harassment claim.

 "Right now, we're going to let the investigations take place.
 We will see everything that happened through the ethics investigation and then we'll let the voters decide.
-It's too early to say," RNC Chair Ronna Romney McDaniel told CNN's "New Day."
+It's too early to say," RNC Chair Ronna McDaniel told CNN's "New Day."

 According to The New York Times, Meehan, a Pennsylvania Republican, made unwanted romantic advances toward an aide, and when she didn't reciprocate, he grew hostile.